srand/jolt/docs/quickstart.rst

 ---------

 Resources are a special kind of task only executed in the context of other tasks.
 They are invoked to acquire and release a resource before and after the execution of a task.
 No artifact is produced by a resource.

 A common use-case for resources is to allocate and reserve equipment required during the execution of a task.
 Such equipment could be a build server or a mobile device on which to run tests.

 Below is a skeleton example providing mutual exclusion:

 .. code-block:: python

-    from tasks import *
+    from jolt import *

     class Exclusivity(Resource):
         """ Resource providing mutual exclusion """